Skip to content

 Key Files

-• src/App.tsx - Wires actor lifecycle, route map, TanStack router setup, and provider/renderer integration.
+• src/runtime.ts - actor lifecycle, registry, route map, and routable routes setup

 State Machine & Architecture Details